Paying for Hospice Care

 If someone is considering entering a nursing home and is receiving (or ready for) hospice care, it would be a good idea to ask the hospice program which nursing homes it works with.

 NJHPCO has found that some nursing homes will not allow hospice to practice in their facilities.
-NJHPCO and many legal experts say that it is a violation of the rights of nursing home residents for a nursing home to refuse them access to hospice care within their facility, since hospice care is an entitlement under Medicare Part A and New Jersey Medicaid.
+NJHPCO and many legal experts say that it violates the rights of nursing home residents for a nursing home to refuse them access to hospice care within its facility, since hospice care is an entitlement under Medicare Part A and New Jersey Medicaid.
 Some nursing homes disagree with this position.

-FYI, hospice can ask a nursing home for a contract to provide care to a single patient.
+FYI, hospice can enter into a contract with a nursing home to provide care to a single patient.
 Many nursing homes will do so.

 How would I pay for hospice care in a nursing home?

-According to the rules of the federal government, one cannot access both the Medicare Hospice Benefit and the Medicare Nursing Home Benefit at the same time.
-While the previous sentence is technically accurate, patients receiving a Medicaid Hospice Benefit can get their nursing home room and board paid through the Medicaid Hospice Benefit.
+According to federal rules, one cannot access both the Medicare Hospice Benefit and the Medicare Nursing Home Benefit at the same time.
+While the previous sentence is technically accurate, patients receiving the Medicaid Hospice Benefit can have their nursing home room and board paid for through that benefit.

 A small but growing number of New Jersey hospitals have a “hospice unit.”
-This is a section of the hospital designed to provide a home-like environment in which patients can receive hospice services.
-Care is provided by the hospice, and hospice staff is present 24 hours per day in these hospice units.
+This section of the hospital is designed to provide a home-like environment where patients can receive hospice services.
+Care is provided by the hospice, and hospice staff are present 24 hours per day in these hospice units.
 Not all hospitals have hospice units.

-It is the decision of the hospital which offers a hospice unit whether to admit a patient to the unit.
-The hospice will consider such factors as severe pain, complicated symptom management, family readiness to accept the patient back home, the absence of a primary caregiver at home, financial resources available to the family, financial resources available to the hospice, and the safety of the patient’s home environment.
+It is the hospital’s decision whether to admit a patient to its hospice unit.
+The hospice will consider factors such as severe pain, complex symptom management, family readiness to accept the patient back home, the absence of a primary caregiver at home, financial resources available to the family and to the hospice, and the safety of the patient’s home environment.

-Policies regarding admission, room and board payment, and length of stay in a hospital hospice unit are determined by the individual hospital.
+Policies regarding admission, payment for room and board, and length of stay in a hospital hospice unit are determined by each hospital.

 What is a “hospice house” or “residential hospice”?